Updated: October 26, 2017

-What are the best things to do at during a Disney World Thanksgiving?
+Wondering what are the best things to do at during a Disney World Thanksgiving vacation?
 Each park features festive fun along with the classic Disney attractions you know and love.
-Keep in mind the theme parks will be busy, so bring your patience and be sure to utilize FastPass+.
+Do keep in mind that the theme parks will be jam-packed during this holiday, so your FastPass+ is your best friend.
+Keep it handy!

 See a Thanksgiving Parade

-At the Magic Kingdom you are in for a special bonus as you can watch the Festival of Fantasy Parade as well as a Disney’s Thanksgiving Parade.
-It features Mickey, Minnie and the gang dressed in pilgrim regalia plus a nod to the theme of the holiday—turkey!
+At the Magic Kingdom, you are in for a special bonus as you can watch the Festival of Fantasy Parade as well as a Disney’s Thanksgiving Parade of Bands.
+This special holiday parade boasts the top marching bands from around the country.
+Plus, you’ll see Mickey, Minnie and the gang dressed in pilgrim regalia plus a nod to the theme of the holiday—turkey!

 Have a Thanksgiving Meal To-Go